-At NYU Prague, students live and learn in one of the most stable and prosperous post-Communist nations of the Schengen Agreement.
+Prague is one of the most stable and prosperous post-Communist nations of Europe.
 With the fall of Communism in the Czech Republic, and with Eastern European countries moving toward becoming fully integrated into the EU, now is a particularly relevant time for students to observe the rapid political changes taking place here.

 Students have access to the NYU-sponsored Prague Institute for Democracy, Economy, and Culture, which regularly hosts conferences, seminars, and guest lectures, often on curriculum-pertinent topics, such as the country’s transition to a free-market economy.
 In addition to course work, students have opportunities to intern with NGOs and law, media, and human rights organizations.

 View politics and international relations and syllabi here.